-Thailand’s baht was set (SET) for its largest weekly slide since December as Europe’s debt crisis dims the outlook for exports and prompts investors to favor safer bets than emerging-market assets.
+Thailand’s baht fell for a third straight week as Europe’s debt crisis dims the outlook for exports and prompts investors to favor safer bets than emerging-market assets.
 Government bonds gained.

 Global funds sold $212 million more of the nation’s debt than they bought this week through yesterday, according to data from the Thai Bond Market Association.
-Bank of Thailand Governor Prasarn Trairatvorakul said on May 16 investors are shifting funds to low-risk assets because of Europe’s debt problem.
-The benchmark SET Index of stocks fell 1.5 percent in the first four days of the week.
+Central bank Governor Prasarn Trairatvorakul said on May 16 investors are shifting funds to low-risk assets because of Europe’s debt problem.
+The benchmark SET (SET) Index of stocks fell 2.9 percent this week.

 “Investors are pulling money out of Asia amid risk-off sentiment,” said Shigehisa Shiroki, chief trader on the Asian and emerging-markets team at Mizuho Corporate Bank Ltd. in Tokyo.
 “Weakening external demand is a negative factor as Thailand’s economy depends on exports, while a decline in stocks is also a concern.”

-The baht slumped 0.9 percent this week and 0.1 percent today to 31.46 per dollar as of 8:36 a.m. in Bangkok, according to data compiled by Bloomberg.
-The currency touched 31.57 on May 16, the weakest level since January.
+The baht slumped 0.5 percent this week to 31.36 per dollar as of 3:23 p.m. in Bangkok, according to data compiled by Bloomberg.
+The currency, which gained 0.2 percent today, touched 31.57 on May 16, the weakest level since January.

 One-month implied volatility, a measure of foreign-exchange swings used to price options, was unchanged today and from a week ago at 4.52 percent.

-The yield on the government’s 3.25 percent debt due June 2017 declined 11 basis points, or 0.11 percentage point, to 3.53 percent this week, according to data compiled by Bloomberg.
-The rate slid three basis points today.
+The yield on the government’s 3.25 percent debt due June 2017 declined seven basis points, or 0.07 percentage point, to 3.57 percent this week, according to data compiled by Bloomberg.
+The rate rose one basis point today.

 Thailand’s economy shrank 0.9 percent in the first quarter from a year earlier after contracting 9 percent in the previous three months, according to the median forecast of economists in a Bloomberg survey before a May 21 report.
 Exports, which are equivalent to about two-thirds of gross domestic product, climbed 6.5 percent in April after decreasing 6.5 percent in March, a separate poll showed before data next week.